top of page

 SUMMARY

-In 2016 HCF established the first HCF Peace Ambassador Project in Lafia, Nasarawa State, and have created further awareness in Kitchener, Canada, Abia, Rivers, Kano and Cross River State, Nigeria as a means to contribute in keeping youth informed, engaged and inspired to be positive role models in their respective communities.
+In 2016 HCF established the first HCF Peace Ambassador Project in Northern Nigeria; Lafia, Nasarawa State, Kano city, and have created further awareness in Kitchener, Canada, Abia, Rivers, and Cross River State, Nigeria as a means to contribute in keeping youth informed, engaged and inspired to be positive role models in their respective communities.

 CHALLENGE